 Go with the right attitude.
 It’s all in the mindset.
 Go to the interview with pride in yourself and your accomplishments.
 Show up knowing why you want that job and why you’re the best candidate for that position.
 Fulfill these two caveats and you’ll project genuine enthusiasm and passion in the interview.

 Show authentic interest.
 Your answers should show that you’ve done your homework and know how to provide solutions for the company.
 Your body language must project openness, confidence, and a relaxed and upbeat demeanor.
 You want your prospective employer to believe you’re the best hire?
 Believe in yourself first!

 Practice answering tough interview questions.
 Interviewers are surely going to ask about your past work experience.
 But that’s not all.
 Expect to be asked some tough questions as well.
 For example, how would you respond to the following:

 • “Will you be happy to work on a Friday evening?”

 • “What is it about this job that you least look forward to?”

 Practice answering these uncommon – but very real – job interview questions along with the more typical ones.
 Answer them out loud.
 The more prepared you are, the better the chance you’ll ace the interview.

 Know what to bring – and what to leave home.
 Your prospective employer probably already has your resume.
 But just in case, bring extra copies, as well as a list of personal and professional references and their contact information.
-Bring with you a list of (well-thought-out) questions to ask the interviewer and, if relevant, your best work samples organized either in a neat, orderly portfolio or in your iPad or laptop.
+Bring with you a list of (well-thought-out) questions to ask the interviewer and, if relevant, your best work samples organized either in a neat, orderly portfolio or in your tablet or laptop.
 Did we say “be prepared”?
 Don’t forget to have the following handy: notepad and pen, some form of identification, the name of your contact and email confirmation of your appointment and, of course, directions to the interview location.